Resources

 Receive your print-at-home tickets in your Inbox within 5-30 minutes.

-• If you don’t receive your print-at-home tickets, go here.
+- If you don’t receive your print-at-home tickets, go to ticketing online order help here.

 In Person

-The faculty /staff member requesting the complimentary tickets must be present.
+The Mason Gross faculty, staff, or guest artist requesting the complimentary tickets must be present.

-• Tickets can be taken with you, held in Will Call for pick-up at the venue within 1-hour prior to the scheduled performance time, or emailed to you as print-at-home tickets.
+- Tickets can be taken with the requestor, held in Will Call for pick-up at the venue within 1-hour prior to the scheduled performance time, or emailed as print-at-home tickets.

-• Mason Gross Faculty Rush tickets are never guaranteed.
-The producing departments have authorized the Ticket Office to cease Rush ticket distribution in the case of a reasonably imminent sold-out house.
+- The producing departments have authorized the Ticket Office to cease rush ticket distribution in the case of a reasonably imminent sold-out house.

-• A Rush ticket for a specific performance must be used for that performance.
+- A rush tickets(s) for a specific performance must be used for that performance.

 Requesting Mason Gross Faculty Rush Tickets